-- Broadcast of information provided by the non-access stratum (Core Network).
-The RRC layer performs system information broadcasting from the network to all UEs.
-The system information is normally repeated on a regular basis.
-This function supports broadcast of higher layer (above RRC) information.
-This information may be cell specific or not.
-As an example RRC may broadcast Core Network location service area information related to some specific cells. - Broadcast of information related to the access stratum.
-The RRC layer performs system information broadcasting from the network to all UEs This function supports broadcast of typically cell-specific information. - Establishment, maintenance and release of an RRC connection between the UE and UTRAN.
+- Broadcast of system information to UEs.
+Includes both CN and UTRAN specific information. - Establishment, maintenance and release of an RRC connection between the UE and UTRAN.

 The establishment of an RRC connection is initiated by a request from higher layers at the UE side to establish the first Signalling Connection for the UE.
 The establishment of an RRC connection includes an optional cell re-selection, an admission control, and a layer 2 signalling link establishment. - Establishment, reconfiguration and release of Radio Access Bearers.
 The RRC layer will, on request from higher layers, perform the establishment, reconfiguration and release of radio access bearers in the user plane.
 A number of radio access bearers can be established to an UE at the same time.
 At establishment and reconfiguration, the RRC layer performs admission control and selects parameters describing the radio access bearer processing in layer 2 and layer 1, based on information from higher layers. - Assignment, reconfiguration and release of radio resources for the RRC connection.
-The RRC layer handles the assignment of radio resources (e.g. codes and, for TDD only, timeslots) needed for the RRC connection including needs from both the control and user plane.
+The RRC layer handles the assignment of radio resources (e.g. codes) needed for the RRC connection including needs from both the control and user plane.
 The RRC layer may reconfigure radio resources during an established RRC connection.
-This function includes coordination of the radio resource allocation between multiple radio bearers related to the same RRC connection.
+This function includes co-ordination of the radio resource allocation between multiple radio bearers related to the same RRC connection.
 RRC controls the radio resources in the uplink and downlink such that UE and UTRAN can communicate using unbalanced radio resources (asymmetric uplink and downlink).
 RRC signals to the UE to indicate resource allocations for purposes of handover to GSM or other radio systems. - RRC connection mobility functions.
 The RRC layer performs evaluation, decision and execution related to RRC connection mobility during an established RRC connection, such as handover, preparation of handover to GSM or other systems, cell re-selection and cell/paging area update procedures, based on e.g. measurements done by the UE. - Paging/notification.
 The RRC layer can broadcast paging information from the network to selected UEs.
-The RRC layer can also initiate paging during an established RRC connection. - Routing of higher layer PDUs.
-This function performs at the UE side routing of higher layer PDUs to the correct higher layer entity, at the UTRAN side to the correct RANAP entity. - Control of requested QoS.
+The RRC layer can also initiate paging during an established RRC connection. - Control of requested QoS.
 This function ensures that the QoS requested for the radio access bearers can be met.
-This includes the allocation of a sufficient number of radio resources. - UE measurement reporting and control of the reporting.
+This includes the allocation of a sufficient number of radio resources (e.g. power levels). - UE measurement reporting and control of the reporting.
 The measurements performed by the UE are controlled by the RRC layer, in terms of what to measure, when to measure and how to report, including both UMTS air interface and other systems.
-The RRC layer also performs the reporting of the measurements from the UE to the network. - Outer loop power control.
-The RRC layer controls setting of the target of the closed loop power control.
+The RRC layer also performs the reporting of the measurements from the UE to the network. - Control of ciphering.

-- Control of ciphering.
 The RRC layer provides procedures for setting of ciphering (on/off) between the UE and UTRAN. - Initial cell selection and re-selection in idle mode.
-Selection of the most suitable cell based on idle mode measurements and cell selection criteria. - Arbitration of the radio resource allocation between the cells.
-This function shall ensure optimal performance of the overall UTRAN capacity.
+Selection of the most suitable cell based on idle mode measurements and cell selection criteria.